 What is CNR?

 CNR stands for Caldwell Night Rodeo.
-Now in its 83nd year, The Caldwell Night Rodeo is one of the largest and longest running events in Canyon County, drawing crowds in excess of 45,000 over 5 action packed nights.
-As one of the first rodeo’s in the Pacific Northwest to ever be held under the lights, CNR is listed among the Top 30 professional rodeos and Top 5 outdoor rodeos in the nation and features over 500 of the best cowboys and cowgirls in the world.
+Now in its 84th year, The Caldwell Night Rodeo is one of the largest and longest running events in Canyon County, drawing crowds in excess of 45,000 over 5 action packed nights.
+As one of the first rodeo’s in the Pacific Northwest to ever be held under the lights, CNR is listed among the Top 20 professional rodeos and Top 5 large outdoor rodeos in the nation and features over 500 of the best cowboys and cowgirls in the world.
 Caldwell Night Rodeo is sanctioned by the Professional Rodeo Cowboy’s Association (PRCA) and is an annual stop on the professional rodeo tour.
 Each nightly performance consists of 7 action-packed events; including both roughstock, or judged events (bareback, saddle bronc and bull riding) and timed events (steer wrestling, tie-down and team roping, and barrel racing).

 How is CNR Operated?